galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 > ### {% icon warning %} Note on scope
-> - The ToolFactory in Galaxy is much slower and more clumsy than the u command line when preparing and debugging a script to run correctly.
-> - Compared to the more usual shell and a text editor, The ToolFactory in Galaxy is a slow and clumsy IDE for debugging scripts.
-More than a minute per cycle. `planemo test` is run twice, building and tearing down a Galaxy each time.
+> - Compared to the more usual shell and a text editor, The ToolFactory in Galaxy is a slow and clumsy way to debugging scripts.
+More than a minute per cycle because`planemo test` is run twice, building and tearing down a Galaxy each time.
 > - **Starting a new ToolFactory tool with a know good command line and data** is strongly recommended.
 You will know exactly what to expect from the tool test for a first sanity check.
 > - Corrolary: Unless there is a working script that needs to be wrapped into a toolshed-ready Galaxy tool, the ToolFactory is of little use.
 {: .warning}